 “That is no longer your concern.
 Bring the girl in.
 We have to meet with Lemonzeo soon.”

 “Since when do we make deals with humans,” Thomas said.
 He clutched the phone so tightly that the screen cracked.
-“I don’t like getting into bed with humans, much less a man like him.
+“I do not like getting into bed with humans, much less a man like him.
 He has no honor.”

 “We need Lemonzeo,” Alexander said.
 “We have to be free to move forward without any outside interference if this enterprise is to succeed.
-I don’t like it much either, but Lemonzeo can help remove those impediments to our progress without anything coming back on us.”
+I do not like it much either, but Lemonzeo can help remove those impediments to our progress without anything coming back on us.”

 “I understand the logic,” Thomas said.
 “This human better prove to be worth the money Brone is throwing at him.”